 - 1. Must have lived experience as the caregiver for a child with complex needs inclusive of social, emotional, mental health, and/or substance use concerns, and/or involvement with child welfare or juvenile justice systems; - 2.
-Must have a high school diploma or GED; - 3.
+Must have a high school diploma or have completed a general educational development (GED) program; - 3.
 Must be recognized as a peer specialist by an OBH-approved organization; and - 4.
 Must sign acknowledgement and receipt of Peer Support Specialist Code of Ethics.

-The RPSS must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the Office of Behavioral Health (OBH).
+The RPSS must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by OBH.
 (See the Peer Support Services chapter of the Louisiana Medicaid Behavioral Health Provider manual).

-Mobile Crisis Response (MCR) (Effective 3/1/2022) (expansion to ages under 21 effective 04/01/2024)
+Mobile Crisis Response (Effective 3/1/2022) (expansion to ages under 21 effective 04/01/2024)